tarbib/DeFi-List/README.md

 # DeFi-List
-A curated list of the best DeFi dApps and services. defilist.xyz
+A curated list of the best DeFi dApps and services on [defilist.xyz](defilist.xyz).